souktha/souktha.github.io/software/freertos-port/index.rst

 Regardless of version of FreeRTOS used in the porting, you might still find some information to be useful to carry on with your port into the latest version.
-The porting that I did was heavily inspired by the knowledge I learned while using Xilinx ZynqMP and informations that I gathered from its Wiki pages.
+The porting that I did was heavily inspired by the knowledge I learned while using Xilinx ZynqMP and information that I gathered from its Wiki pages.
 While Xilinx work was far more in complexity because of their hardware, mine was to make it simple for simple hardware, a stand-alone ARM R5F single core.

 After I finished my porting of QEMU then I realized, now what ?
 Nothing to run and nothing to prove whether or not my